English folk and traditional music on the Internet

 Many tune collections use Chris Walshaw's abc musical notation language, described on the abc music notation site. the site contains a list of abc collections and an abc tune search which covers around 275,000 tunes in 120,000 files from British, Irish, American and European collections.
 Another index to abc collections (and some in other formats) is JC's ABC tune finder.
 Folk Tune Finder is a search engine for traditional tunes which indexes many ABC collections on the Internet.

-Richard Robinson collection has a list of links to a number of other tune collections.
 The Round English Country Dance Club have a Folk Music Index which is an index to dance tunes on the Web in various formats.
-Though neither is restricted to English tunes, the best sources of English dance tunes are Richard Robinson's Tunebook (in abc format) and Eric Foxley's Music Database (Nottingham ASCII format).
+Though neither is restricted to English tunes, two good sources of English dance tunes are Richard Robinson's TuneBook Live! (in abc format) and Eric Foxley's Music Database (Nottingham ASCII format).
 Steve Allen has an ABC library of morris tunes.

-The Village Music Project aims to locate original manuscript material and recordings of traditional social dance music of England and make them available for research and performance.
-There is an associated Yahoo! discussion list called tradtunes.
+The Vaughan Williams Memorial Library has started making available facsimiles of Historic Dance and Tune Books in its collections.
+The Village Music Project aims to locate original manuscript material and recordings of traditional social dance music of England and make them available for research and performance; tradtunes is an associated discussion list.

 Dances